Chief William Walsh Jr.

 Email: [email protected]

-Great Barrington Police Respond to Motor Vehicle Crash in Front of Berkshire Hills Regional High School
+Great Barrington Police Investigating Motor Vehicle Crash in Front of Berkshire Hills Regional High School

-GREAT BARRINGTON — Chief William Walsh Jr. reports that the Great Barrington Police Department is investigating a motor vehicle crash involving a school bus that occurred this morning.
+GREAT BARRINGTON — Chief William Walsh reports that the Great Barrington Police Department is investigating a motor vehicle crash that occurred in front of the high school this morning.